Bon Scott: 1970–1973: Fraternity and the Mount Lofty Rangers

 About 11 pm on 3 May 1974, at the Old Lion Hotel in North Adelaide, during a rehearsal with the Mount Lofty Rangers, a very drunk, distressed and belligerent Scott had a raging argument with a member of the band.
-Scott stormed out of the venue, threw a bottle of Jack Daniel's on to the ground, then sped off on his Suzuki GT550 motorbike.
+Scott stormed out of the venue, threw a bottle of Jack Daniel's to the ground, then sped off on his Suzuki GT550 motorbike.
 Scott suffered serious injuries from the ensuing motorcycle accident, spending three days in a coma and a further 18 days in hospital.
-Vince Lovegrove and his wife, by then running a booking/management agency, gave Scott odd jobs, such as putting up posters and painting the office during his recovery, and shortly after introduced him to AC/DC who were on the lookout for a new lead singer.
+During his recovery Vince Lovegrove and his wife gave Scott odd jobs, such as putting up posters and painting the office for their nascent booking/management agency.
+Shortly afterward, Lovegrove introduced him to AC/DC, who had been on the lookout for a new lead singer.

 "There was a young, dinky little glam band from Sydney that we both loved called AC/DC ...
 Before another AC/DC visit, George Young phoned me and said the band was looking for a new singer.
 I immediately told him that the best guy for the job was Bon.
-George responded by saying Bon's accident would not allow him to perform, and that maybe he was too old, (9 years older than Angus at the time).
-Nevertheless I had a meeting with Malcolm and Angus, and suggested Bon as their new singer.
+George responded by saying Bon's accident would not allow him to perform, and that maybe he was too old (9 years older than Angus at the time).
+Nevertheless, I had a meeting with Malcolm and Angus, and suggested Bon as their new singer.
 They asked me to bring him out to the Pooraka Hotel that night, and to come backstage after the show.
 When he watched the band, Bon was impressed, and he immediately wanted to join them, but thought they may be a bit too inexperienced and too young.
 After the show, backstage, Bon expressed his doubts about them being "able to rock".
 The two Young brothers told Bon he was "too old to rock".
 The upshot was that they had a jam session that night in the home of Bon's former mentor, Bruce Howe, and at the end of the session, at dawn, it was obvious that AC/DC had found a new singer.
 And Bon had found a new band."

-Like Scott, Malcolm Young and his younger brother Angus Young of AC/DC were born in Scotland before emigrating to Australia in their childhood with their family.
 Fraternity later reformed and replaced Scott with Jimmy Barnes.